iot-chalmers/wireless-paxos/README.md

-# Wireless Paxos

-# Paxos Made Wireless: Cosnensus in the Air
+# Paxos Made Wireless: Consensus in the Air

 ## Introduction